 The room we stayed in was the Deluxe Family Oceanview Stateroom with Verandah.

 This is the same room that we have had for all of our Disney Cruises.
 For our transatlantic, we had two of these rooms that were side by side and for our next transatlantic we booked connecting ones.
-These are already oversized as is and can sleep 5 pretty comfortably, but I would still highly recommend getting 2 for a family of 4+, especially with teens.
-We shared more about the stateroom here.
+These are already oversized as is and can sleep 5 comfortably, but I would still highly recommend getting 2 for a family of 4+, especially with teens.

-When we cruise. we always book the largest staterooms available.
-This includes suite and mini-suites.
+When we cruise, we always book the largest staterooms available.
+This includes suites and mini-suites.
 Disney is the only cruise line I don't feel we need a suite to enjoy the cruise.
-The family rooms that we book are equal in size to mini-suites.
-We also haven't felt the push to only book their concierge level rooms.
-On other cruise lines, we only book that level. but on Disney Cruises, you don't need to book into those level to have a truly remarkable vacation.
-Having said all that, we totally are planning on booking a concierge level room in the future because I have heard wonderful things about how that takes it to the next level, but also that it totally isn't a deal breaker for those that enjoy luxury travel.
+The family rooms that we book are equal in size to mini-suites on other cruise lines.
+We also haven't felt the push to only book their concierge-level rooms.
+On other cruise lines, we try to only book that level.
+But on Disney Cruises, you don't need to book into those level to have a truly remarkable vacation.
+Having said all that, we totally are planning on booking a concierge level room in the future because I have heard wonderful things about how that takes it to the next level.

 The weather won't have any effect on the fun during your cruise when you cruise with Disney.